UofUEpiBio/PHS-7045-egga/README.md

     > This paper presents the efficacy of a contrast agent based on
     > H(2)N-Fe(3)O(4) nanoparticles for the detection of prostate cancer
     > in an animal model using a preclinical 9.4 T MRI system. …

-3.  **A computational model reveals an early transient decrease in fiber cross-linking that unlocks adult regeneration.**

-    Pacary A, Peurichard D, Vaysse L, Monsarrat P, Bolut C, Girel A, Guissard C, Lorsignol A, Planat-Benard V, Paupert J, Ousset M, Casteilla L.

-    NPJ Regen Med.
-2024 Oct 15;9(1):29. doi: 10.1038/s41536-024-00373-z.

-    > We previously developed a computational agent based-model (ABM)
-    > that recapitulates mechanical interactions between cells and the
-    > extracellular-matrix (ECM), to investigate key drivers of tissue
-    > repair in adults. …Therefore, this work positions the computati …

-4.  **A role for cross-linking proteins in actin filament network organization and force generation.**

-    Hill JM, Cai S, Carver MD, Drubin DG.

-    Proc Natl Acad Sci U S A. 2024 Oct 22;121(43):e2407838121. doi:
-    10.1073/pnas.2407838121.
-Epub 2024 Oct 15.

-    > Here, we combine live-cell imaging and mathematical modeling to
-    > gain insights into the role of actin filament crosslinking
-    > proteins in force generation. …Simulations of an experimentally
-    > constrained, agent-based mathematical model recapitulate the re …

-5.  **Serious Game Development for Public Health: Participatory Design Approach to COVID-19 Quarantine Policy Education.**

-    Kwak M, Kim BJ, Chung JB.

-    JMIR Serious Games.
-2024 Oct 15;12:e54968. doi: 10.2196/54968.

-    > To achieve its learning objectives, the game incorporated learning
-    > and game mechanics including an agent-based infection model, a
-    > social distancing policy model, and an economic model, which were
-    > developed based on previous literature. …To ach …

-6.  **Genomic profiling and spatial SEIR modeling of COVID-19 transmission in Western New York.**

-    Bard JE, Jiang N, Emerson J, Bartz M, Lamb NA, Marzullo BJ, Pohlman A, Boccolucci A, Nowak NJ, Yergeau DA, Crooks AT, Surtees JA.

-    Front Microbiol.
-2024 Sep 27;15:1416580. doi:
-    10.3389/fmicb.2024.1416580. eCollection 2024.

-    > In this study, we present a comprehensive analysis of COVID-19 in
-    > Western New York (WNY), integrating individual patient-level
-    > genomic sequencing data with a spatially informed agent-based
-    > disease Susceptible-Exposed-Infectious-Recovered (SEIR)
-    > computational mode …

-7.  **Pioneering bioinformatics with agent-based modelling: an innovative protocol to accurately forecast skin or respiratory allergic reactions to chemical sensitizers.**

-    Russo G, Crispino E, Casati S, Corsini E, Worth A, Pappalardo F.

-    Brief Bioinform.
-2024 Sep 23;25(6):bbae506. doi:
-    10.1093/bib/bbae506.

-    > The core novelty of our method lies in the application of UISS-an
-    > advanced agent-based modelling system that simulates detailed
-    > immune system dynamics.
-By inputting the results from earlier
-    > stages, including docking scores and potential epitope
-    > identification …

-8.  **The PHEM-B toolbox of methods for incorporating the influences on Behaviour into Public Health Economic Models.**

-    Squires H, Kelly MP, Gilbert N, Sniehotta F, Purshouse RC, Garcia L, Breeze P, Brennan A, Gardner B, Bright S, Fischer A, Heppenstall A, Wetton JD, Hernandez-Alava M, Boyd J, Buckley C, Vlaev I, Smith R, Abbas A, Gibb R, Henney M, Moore E, Chater AM.

-    BMC Public Health.
-2024 Oct 12;24(1):2794. doi:
-    10.1186/s12889-024-20225-1.

-    > RESULTS: The PHEM-B toolbox sets out 12 methods which can be used
-    > in different combinations to incorporate influences on behaviours
-    > into public health economic models: collaborations between
-    > modellers and behavioural scientists, literature reviewing,
-    > application of …

-9.  **Analysis of postdisaster economy using high-resolution disaster and economy simulations.**

-    Gill A, Lalith M, Hori M, Ogawa Y.

-    Risk Anal.
-2024 Oct 9. doi: 10.1111/risa.17662.
-Online ahead of print.

-    > The framework consists of three components: a physics-based
-    > simulator to simulate the disaster and estimate the response of
-    > the infrastructure; a tool that estimates the losses suffered by
-    > the infrastructure based on its response; and an agent-based
-    > economic mode …

-10. **Emergent ecology in a microscale model of the surface ocean.**

-    Eigemann F, Hoffmann J, Schampera C, Liu S, Bolaños LM, Heemeyer M, Carlson CA, Giovannoni S, Hellweger FL.

-    mBio.
-2024 Oct 9:e0237224. doi: 10.1128/mbio.02372-24.
-Online ahead
-    of print.

-    > Microbial processes operate at the microscale, which is not
-    > resolved by existing ecosystem models.
-Here, we present a novel
-    > model that simulates a 1 mL three-dimensional cube using a hybrid
-    > Lagrangian-Eulerian approach, at ecologically relevant timescales.
-    > …We pre …

 ## Code of Conduct